ucsc-ospo/ucsc-ospo.github.io/content/post/20220727/index.md

 #### September 28, 2022
 Venue: UC Santa Cruz Baskin Engineering 2
-_n-person participation limited to 60 people; Remote participation also available_
+_In-person participation limited to 60 people; Remote participation also available_

 Technical workshops (two tracks) focusing on open source research and communities at UC Santa Cruz and other UC campuses.